• Skip to primary navigation

 Instructions

-• Place the baking sheet in the oven and toast for 15 minutes.
-Shake the pan a few times to prevent almonds from burning.
+• Place the baking sheet in the oven and roast for 14-15 minutes, shaking the pan halfway through the cooking time to prevent the nuts from burning.

 Notes